Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Typology

 \subsection{Inferred vs Simulated}

 Although these adjectives have been used in the literature for quite some time, they have not been formally defined, to the best of our knowledge.
-Consequently, we begin this section with the following tentative definition: \emph{simulated ARGs samplers} aim to sample one or multiple ancestries according to a specific genetic model (such as WF or CWR). \emph{Inferred ARGs samplers} aim to sample one or multiple ancestries that may have given rise, according to some criterion, to a sample of haplotypes.
+Consequently, we begin this section with the following tentative definition: \emph{ARGs simulation} aim to produce one or multiple ancestries according to a specific genetic model such as Wright-Fisher (WF) or CWR. \emph{ARGs inference} aim to produce one or multiple ancestries that may have given rise, according to some criterion, to a sample of haplotypes.

 In practice, parameters for ARG simulation are often estimated from a sample of the target population.
 These might include, but are not limited to, values such as recombination rate, mutation rate, effective population size, and demographic model.
 The output can be used to estimate various quantities of interest.
 Such an approach might seem overly complicated at first glance, but it is very natural when the quantity of interest is ancestry-related.
 A classical example is the TMRCA of a chromosomal segment.